MobileNativeFoundation/Store/RELEASING.md

  9. `git commit -am "Prepare next development version."`
  10. Create a PR with this commit and merge it.
  11. Login to Sonatype to promote the artifacts https://central.sonatype.org/pages/releasing-the-deployment.html
+      * Click on Staging Repositories under Build Promotion
+      * Select all the Repositories that contain the content you want to release
+      * Click on Close and refresh until the Release button is active
+      * Click Release and submit
  12. Update `dependencies.gradle` to point to the newly released version of `cache`.
 (It may take ~2 hours for artifact to be available after release)